Appdynamics/ConfigMyApp-docs/docs/README.md

 ![Jenkins_source](https://user-images.githubusercontent.com/23483887/87527538-2a8ba900-c684-11ea-8ea7-631012d912a4.png)

-In the build tab, as a build step add "Execute shell" and execute the `start.sh` script in a similar fashion as you would from the command line.
+In the "Build" tab, as a build step add "Execute shell" and execute the `start.sh` script in a similar fashion as you would from the command line.
 Bear in mind that we defined environment variables in the previous step and you need to specify only additional runtime parameters that you may require:

 ![Jenkins_build](https://user-images.githubusercontent.com/23483887/87528976-37110100-c686-11ea-8ca4-9e8a299afe12.png)